frederic-perez/Good-Programming-Practices/README.md

 First of all, a few very important related topics (at least to me):

-- [Manifesto for Agile Software Development](https://agilemanifesto.org/) (AKA "the Agile Manifesto")
+- [Manifesto for Agile Software Development](https://www.smartsheet.com/comprehensive-guide-values-principles-agile-manifesto) (AKA "the Agile Manifesto")

+  - [The Four Values](https://agilemanifesto.org/) of the Agile Manifesto
+  - [The Twelve Principles](https://agilemanifesto.org/principles.html) of the Agile Manifesto

 - [Servant leadership](https://en.wikipedia.org/wiki/Servant_leadership) philosophy

 Some great reminders: